-- The following information shall be submitted by the applicant along with a completed Application for Lease of State Lands for review prior to consideration of a mooring lease by the CSLC at a public meeting: - ✓ The name and address of the vessel owner/mooring lease applicant; - ✓ Detailed description and schematic diagram of all mooring tackle planned for use, including the planned size, shape and color of the buoy; - ✓ Recent color photograph(s) of and general description of the size and type of vessel(s) to be attached to the mooring; - ✓ Documentation of vessel ownership in the lease applicants name, consisting of applicable valid Department of Motor Vehicle registration or U.S. Coast Guard Certificate of Documentation; - ✓ Proof of valid liability insurance upon the due date of their rent for the vessel(s) proposed to be moored; - ✓ Letter authorizing or permitting access through a privately owned parcel if applicable; - ✓ Request for a proposed mooring location, such as the approximate latitude/longitude coordinates for the anchor placement location and the name of Mooring Zone requested (i.e. Zone 4); - ✓ Statement of need if more than one mooring is being requested. - If the mooring lease application is for a littoral property owner then the following information, in addition to the above requirements, shall be required to be submitted:
+- The following information shall be submitted by the applicant along with a completed Application for Lease of State Lands for review prior to consideration of a mooring lease by the CSLC at a public meeting: - ✓ The name and address of the vessel owner/mooring lease applicant; - ✓ A Pre-installation Mooring Proposal Form requesting a proposed mooring location and including a detailed description and schematic diagram of all mooring tackle planned for use, including the planned size, shape and color of the buoy; - ✓ Recent color photograph(s) of and general description of the size and type of vessel(s) to be attached to the mooring; - ✓ Documentation of vessel ownership in the lease applicants name, consisting of applicable valid Department of Motor Vehicle registration or U.S. Coast Guard Certificate of Documentation; - ✓ Proof of valid liability insurance upon the due date of their rent for the vessel(s) proposed to be moored; - ✓ Letter authorizing or permitting access through a privately owned parcel if applicable; - ✓ Statement of need if more than one mooring is being requested.

-- ✓ The address and Assessor's Parcel Number of the developed littoral parcel. - ✓ Copy of the current upland vesting document (Deed). - Lessees shall be responsible for promptly notifying CSLC staff of any changes to the original information provided on the application.
+- If the mooring lease application is for a littoral property owner then the following information, in addition to the above requirements, shall be required to be submitted: - ✓ The address and Assessor's Parcel Number of the developed littoral parcel. - ✓ Copy of the current upland vesting document (Deed). - Lessees shall be responsible for promptly notifying CSLC staff of any changes to the original information provided on the application.